-With just over 150 year round residents, the town of Field offers small town charm in the surrounds of the majestic Rocky Mountains.
-It is located in Yoho National Park in British Columbia, just 15 minutes west of Lake Louise, Alberta.
+The historical hamlet of Field offers small town charm in the surrounds of the majestic Rocky Mountains.
+It is located in the center of Yoho National Park in British Columbia, just 20 minutes west of Lake Louise, Alberta.
+There are less than 200 hundred people that live in the community year round.

 Field Can Serve As An Ideal Base For Exploring Yoho And Banff National Parks